 Costs agreements in relation to work in the Family Court are permitted in accordance with rules 19.14 and 19.15.
 When making a costs agreement with a client, a lawyer must advise the client to obtain independent legal advice about the costs agreement.
 If the client agrees to enter into a costs agreement, the costs to be charged must be set out in a written agreement signed by the client and the solicitor.

-Unless the matter is urgent, it is first heard four to six weeks after the application was filed.
+Time frames for hearings may vary depending on the nature of the application, how many matters the court already has listed, and whether the application was lodged during a busy period of year i.e. the Christmas and New Year period.
+Unless the matter is urgent, it is generally first heard approximately six weeks after the application was filed.
 The parties can represent themselves, and anyone over the age of 18 years can attend.

 In certain emergency situations - for example, when one parent fails to return the child to the other parent in accordance with a court order, parenting plan or the child’s long term living arrangements - an application for an urgent hearing can be made.